nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Additionally, it would be good to have a few hundred trucks (2.5 MIC per truck) and a few dozen armored trains (170 MIC per train) to help with logistics.

+It is also worth keeping a few divisions worth of equipment in the stockpile to replace losses.

 But wars are not won by defending, and our basic infantry is not good enough for attacking, so we also need a force of elite infantry or cavalry supported by tanks.
 I expect these elite divisions will need:

 * 1300 Infantry equipment costs 650 MIC
-* 120 "7TP" light tanks costs 708 MIC (Becomes available in 1937)
+* 120 "7TP" light tanks costs 708 MIC (Becomes available in mid 1937)
 * 45 Support equipment costs 180 MIC
 * 12 Howitzers costs 42 MIC
 * 20 Anti-Aircraft guns costs 80 MIC